ranzyn/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execute permission to the owner and the group owner, an

-d read permission to other users, to the file hello
+a script that adds execution permission to the owner, the group owner and the other users, to the file hello